joshbrook/BTC-Sentiment-Analysis/README.md

 - Pre-processing
 - Applying machine learning methods to make predictions
 - Creating word vector spaces if needed
-- Word frequency distributions
+- Performing correlation Analysis

 ### Iacob
 --------
 - Finding Bitcoin Price Data
-- Performing correlation Analysis
-- Final Report
+- Choosing suitable datasets
+- Analysing the importance of the age of the data
+- Pre-processing, especially cleaning the data
+- Word frequency and its visualization

 --------